CartoDB/carto-selfhosted/README.md

 - `customer.env`
 - `key.json`

 4. Configure the CARTO domain.
-The env var `SELFHOSTD_DOMAIN` defines the domain used by CARTO, by default this domain will point to `carto3-onprem.lan`.
+The env var `SELFHOSTED_DOMAIN` defines the domain used by CARTO, by default this domain will point to `carto3-onprem.lan`.
 In order to access CARTO yo should modify your `/etc/hosts` to point `localhost` to this domain

 ```bash
 sudo vi /etc/hosts